 By the time you reach your front door, your biceps, your triceps and every other “cep” muscle in your arms would have gotten a thorough workout without you ever lifting a single dumbbell.

 4. Flexibility training aka “My life depends on that out-of-reach toy under the bed/toy chest”

 This comes into play when you decide to clean up the house (eventually!).
-In an attempt to grab those out-of-reach toys lodged at various inaccessible nooks and crannies of the house, you end up spending way more time lying down on the floor, bent and twisted in unnatural positions, than tidying up.
+In an attempt to grab those out-of-reach toys lodged at various inaccessible nooks and crannies of the house, you end up spending way more time lying down on the floor, bent and twisted in unnatural positions, then tidying up.
 Those are the times when you wish you were Elasti-Girl or Mr. Fantastic.

 And to top it all, these toy quests become more urgent when your 4-year-old decides to throw new toys down during your cleaning exercise just so he can test (and perhaps improve) your flexibility.

 5. Balance training aka “I want to be carried/sit on your lap while you try to get ‘x’ activity done”

 You want to work on your laptop for 10 minutes, right?
 Well, that is the exact moment when the kid will need a hug and want to sit on your lap.
 So you do the next most logical thing possible.
 You balance the kid on one knee, keeping his activities in check with your left hand while you work on the laptop with your right.
 Same goes with cooking dinner or getting other chores done because more often than not, you are balancing a not-so-small-anymore kid in your arms while trying to get the job done.
 So you need focus and yes, an impeccable balancing act.

 Not to mention the squats you have to do every few minutes to talk to your child because you are supposed to look him in the eyes, right?
 Yeah, it is all about balance through and through.
 Need I go on?

 6. Yoga aka “You will need to count to ten or you will lose it”